Credit scores can be a tricky thing and getting a credit card when you bad credit can be even trickier…

 These cards allow you to transfer your debt from one credit card to another.
 And while these cards are not specifically made for people who have poor credit, they are there to help you if you feel like your headed down that path, or you’re having a hard time staying on top of your current card’s hefty 20% interest charges.

-The best card for this, without question, is the
+One of the best cards for this, is the

 A few things to remember…